nerv-patolog/allegro-cross-buying/README.md

 ## Features

 - 🔍 Find sellers that offer multiple products you're interested in
-- 📊 Sellers grouped by frequency (see which sellers offer most of your products)
+- 📊 Track products and sellers directly from Allegro pages
 - 💰 Optimize your cart to reach the 45 PLN minimum per seller for free delivery
 - 🎨 Clean Material Design UI with Svelte
 - 🦊 Cross-browser support (Chrome/Chromium and Firefox)
 - 💾 Persistent product list storage
-- ⚡ No API credentials needed - works by parsing seller listing pages
+- ⚡ No server needed - works entirely client-side by scraping page data

 ## Installation